 English version (click on title to open):

-Pannir Selvam Pranthaman is a Malaysian talented musician and, while on death row, he has written poems and songs, including some that have resulted in collaborations with other Malaysian artists.
+Pannir Selvam Pranthaman is a talented musician from Malaysia who, while on death row in Singapore, has written poems and songs, including some that have resulted in collaborations with other Malaysian artists.
+The Court of Appeal has set a hearing on his latest appeal for 7 May 2025.
+Should it be reject-ed, Pannir Selvam Pranthaman could be exposed to the risk of execution for the third time.

-He was convicted on 2 May 2017, aged 29, of importing into Singapore 51.84g of diamorphine (heroin) and sentenced to the mandatory death penalty.
+Pannir Selvam Pranthaman was convicted on 2 May 2017, aged 29, of importing into Singapore 51.84g of diamorphine (heroin) and sentenced to the mandatory death penalty.
 The Court of Appeal rejected his ordinary appeal on 18 October 2018.
 The judge found Pannir Selvam Pranthaman to have been involved only in the transport of drugs, meeting the «courier» requirement under the law.
 However, the prosecution did not provide him with a certificate of substantive assistance, leaving no option to the judge but to impose the mandatory death penalty.

-Following amendments to the Misuse of Drugs Act in 2013, judges in Singapore have a limited sentencing discretion where a person is found to be a «courier» and the prosecution issues a certificate of substantive assistance, or is found to have a mental or intellectual disability that substantially impaired their mental responsibility for their acts and omissions in relation to the offence.
-Without the certificate of substantive assistance, the court was deprived of any discretionary powers when sentencing Pannir Selvam Pranthaman as the decision shifted in practice to the prosecution.
+Following amendments to the Misuse of Drugs Act in 2013, judges in Singapore have a limited sentencing discretion in two scenarios: first, where a person is found to have a mental or intellectual disability that substantially impaired their mental responsibility for their acts and omissions in relation to the of-fence, or second, where a person is found to be a «courier» and the prosecution issues a certificate of substantive assistance.
+Without the certificate of substantive assistance, the court was deprived of any discretionary powers when sentencing Pannir Selvam Pranthaman, as the decision shifted in practice to the prosecution.
 This violated his right to a fair trial, as it effectively placed the decision between a life-or-death sentence in the hands of an official who is not a neutral party in the trial and should not have such powers; it undermined the independence of the judiciary, breaking down the separation that must exist between prosecution and court; and violated the principle of «equality of arms», namely the equal powers of prosecution and defence before the courts.

 Pannir Selvam Pranthaman’s conviction relied on the legal presumption of knowledge of the drugs.
 The Misuse of Drugs Act allows legal presumptions to be used by the prosecution where the burden of proof is shifted onto the defendant to be rebutted to the legal standard of «on a balance of probabilities».
 Presumptions of guilt effectively lower the threshold of evidence needed to secure a conviction in capital cases, undermine fair trial guarantees under international human rights law and violate the right to be presumed innocent, a peremptory norm of customary international law.